 You’re exhausted by the runaround from Doctor A, who refers you to Doctor B, who sends you to Doctor C who’s nice enough, but inept.
 By the time you encounter Doctors D, E and F, it’s more costly to pinpoint the source of your pain as the bills stack up, the worries stack up, and the pounds fall away in what is glibly called The Divorce Diet.

 Besides, don’t you look pretty today!
 And think how well your children are coping.
-A little adversity will make them strong.
+Acquaintances remind you that “children are resilient” and a little adversity will make them strong.

 Mantras are a marvel, aren’t they?
 You stare into the mirror in the restroom at Kroger and murmur “You’re fine.”
 You stare into the mirror at the attorney’s office and repeat “You’re fine.”
 You stare into the mirror over the sink in the examining room as you wait for Doctor G, and you whisper “You’re fine.”
 The rear view mirror offers additional opportunities to practice for your public.